Dynamic Wholesale Pricing under Censored-Demand Learning: Literature Review

 \section{Literature Review}

 Our work relates to research on inventory management under censored demand and to dynamic wholesale-price contracts in supply chains.

-A substantial literature in inventory management examines demand learning in settings where stockouts lead to censored sales.
-This line of research dates back to \citet{Sca:AMS1959,Sca:NRLQ1960}, who shows that, when the demand is observable, the Bayesian dynamic program can be simplified through state-space reduction \citep[see also][]{Azo:MS1985}.
-Under censored demand, however, conjugacy fails for most standard distributions, and Bayesian updating becomes analytically difficult.
-To address this challenge, \citet{BraFre:MS1991} introduce the newsvendor family, which preserves conjugacy under censoring and enables tractable Bayesian inventory models in finite-horizon settings \citep[see, \eg][]{LarPor:MS1999,BisDadTok:MSOM2011,Mer:MSOM2015,BesChaMoaSS2022,ChuKim:OR2023,zhang2025thompson}.
+A substantial literature in inventory management studies Bayesian inventory models in which decision makers update beliefs about the parameters of demand over time.
+Early contributions by \citet{Sca:AMS1959,Sca:NRLQ1960} establish state-space reductions for Bayesian inventory models under suitable structural conditions, thereby simplifying computation.
+Related reductions for other observable-demand models are developed by \citet{Azo:MS1985}.
+Censored demand introduces an additional difficulty: when stockouts occur, lost demand is not observed, so the decision maker learns from sales rather than from exact demand realizations.
+For many standard demand families, this makes Bayesian updating analytically difficult.
+To address this challenge, \citet{BraFre:MS1991} introduce the newsvendor family, which preserves conjugacy under censoring and enables tractable Bayesian inventory models in finite-horizon settings \citep[see, \eg][]{LarPor:MS1999,BisDadTok:MSOM2011,Mer:MSOM2015,BesChaMoaSS2022,ChuKim:OR2023,ZhaLiQinXuZhu:arXiv2026}.
 Within this family, \citet{LarPor:MS1999} show that Weibull demand with a gamma prior admits a dimensionality-reduction result, which renders single-firm dynamic inventory problems tractable.
 We build on this property and extend it from a single decision maker to a strategic two-tier supply chain.

-Our paper builds on the ``selling to the newsvendor'' framework of \citet{LarPorMSOM2001}, which studies wholesale-price contracts between a manufacturer and a retailer.
+Our paper builds on the ``selling to the newsvendor'' framework of \citet{LarPorMSOM2001}, who study wholesale-price contracts between a manufacturer and a retailer.
 More broadly, supply chain contracting in this environment is reviewed by \citet{Cac:HORMS2003}.